lionel1719/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 8-firstdelete ,Bye bye Betty
 Delete the file betty.
 ## 9-firstdirdeletion,Bye bye My first directory
-Delete the directory my_first_directory that is in the /tmp directory.
+Delete the directory my_first_directory that is in the /tmp directory
+## 10-back,Back to the future\
+a script that changes the working directory to the previous one..